Dishchii' Bikoh' Apache Group from Cibecue, Arizona © Grand Canyon National Park

 Table 3: Ten FEMA Tribal Regions by State and Number of Tribes

-Disaster mitigation plans
+Hazard mitigation plans

 Not only do the number of tribes vary across the FEMA regions, but so does the number of tribes engaged in disaster mitigation planning.
 As shown in Table 4, Region I, which includes Connecticut, Maine, Massachusetts, and Rhode Island, has the highest proportion of approved plans per tribe, with six of the nine tribes (66.7 percent) having mitigation plans.
-Conversely, in Region X—which spans Alaska, Idaho, Oregon and Washington—only 24 of the 270 tribes (8.9 percent) have disaster mitigation plans in effect.
+Conversely, in Region X—which spans Alaska, Idaho, Oregon and Washington—only 24 of the 270 tribes (8.9 percent) have FEMA approved hazard mitigation plans in effect.
 In Alaska, the state with the largest number of tribes, FEMA reports that just 3 of the 228 tribes (1.31 percent) have currently approved disaster plans.

 Table 4: 2015 Regional Comparison of Tribes Regarding Disaster Planning Status

 The low rates of participation across the FEMA tribal regions is worthy of concern.
 But the uniquely low rates in Region X, and in Alaska in particular, are especially alarming.
 Native Alaskans have been bearing the brunt of climate-induced disasters, and their struggles have been well documented in academic literature and news articles.
 More than a decade ago, the Government Accountability Office (GAO) found that flooding and erosion affected 184 of 213 Alaskan Native villages (86 percent) due to sea level rise.
 In a 2009 report, the GAO concluded that 31 villages were in “imminent danger” from climate-induced disasters (GAO, 2009).